 DeFeet International started as a cyclist sock company.
-The founder, Shane Cooper, said that the existing socks for cyclists were just not of great quality so he made socks for his cycling team by knitting them inside out.
+The founder, Shane Cooper, said that the existing socks for cyclists were just not of great quality, so he made socks for his cycling team by knitting them inside out.
 The socks were of special materials aimed at giving the cyclist the most comfortable fit.
-These socks were not the traditional white socks but bright, bold, and flashy colored socks with cool graphics.
-These high tech socks were priced around \$10 a pair.
-Their web site says "DeFeet is Made for Driven Soles."
-Soon cycling elites like Lance Armstrong and Greg LeMond were sporting the DeFeet brand.
-The company branched into running, hiking and snow gear.
-Their products include socks, armskins, calfskins, boxer briefs, gloves, and shirts for the serious athlete.
-They also have a custom department where socks, armskins, and gloves can be customized with any motif including sponsor types of logos like Michelin, Pabst Blue Ribbon, or BP.
-Even kids can enjoy DeFeet's high quality socks.
-DeFeet's products can be found in retailers across the world, in more than twenty countries, like Israel, Australia, Belgium and the United States.
-More than two-dozen online retailers also carry their products.
+These socks were not the traditional white socks but were bright, bold, and flashy colored socks with cool graphics.
+These high-tech socks were priced around \$10 a pair.
+Their Web site says "DeFeet Is Made for Driven Soles."
+Soon, cycling elites like Lance Armstrong and Greg LeMond were sporting the DeFeet brand.
+The company branched into running, hiking, and snow gear.
+Products include socks, armskins, calfskins, boxer briefs, gloves, and shirts for the serious athlete.
+DeFeet has a custom department where socks, armskins, and gloves can be personalized with any motif, including sponsor types of logos like Michelin, Pabst Blue Ribbon, or BP.
+Even kids can enjoy DeFeet's high-quality socks.
+DeFeet's products can be found in retailers across the world-in more than 20 countries like Israel, Australia, Belgium, and the United States.
+More than two dozen online retailers also carry DeFeet products.
+NARREND

-- 115. Refer to DeFeet International.
+- 119. Refer to DeFeet International.
 DeFeet branched from making socks for cyclists to making apparel for skiing, hiking, corporate sponsors, and kids.
 This is an example of which of Ansoff's strategic alternatives?

 - a.
 Market penetration

 - b.
 Market development

 - c.
 Product development

 - d.
 Diversification

 - e.
 Concentration

-DeFeet made new products for different markets.
+DeFeet made new products for new markets.

-PTS: 1 REF: 27-28 OBJ: 02-3 TOP: AACSB Reflective Thinking KEY: CB&E Mode l Strateg sy .
-MSC: BLOOMS Le vel III / Application
+PTS: 1 REF: 19 OBJ: 02-3 TOP: AACSB Reflective Thinking KEY: CB&E Model Strateg sy .
+MSC: BLOOMS Le vel III A Application

-- 116. Refer to DeFeet International.
-If you were to define DeFeet's mission which would be most appropriate? - a.
+- 120. Refer to DeFeet International.
+If you were to define DeFeet's mission, which would be most appropriate? - a.
 DeFeet makes socks. - b.
 DeFeet makes clothes for athletes. - c.
 DeFeet creates high-tech products for the serious athlete. - d.
-DeFeet provides the highest quality apparel for customers who demand the best. - e.
+DeFeet provides the highest-quality apparel for customers who demand the best. - e.
 DeFeet covers the world.

-The mission statement should not be so broad as answer E as "covers" could be blankets or car covers.
-Yet answer A, B, and C would limit DeFeet business to socks, clothes and athletic products.
-From the discussion above we know that their products are made for kids, corporate sponsors, and athletes so answer D would be the best choice.
+The mission statement should not be so broad as answer E, as "covers" could be blankets or car covers.
+Yet answers A, B, and C would limit DeFeet's business to socks, clothes, and athletic products.
+From the discussion above, we know that DeFeet products are made for kids, corporate sponsors, and athletes, so answer D would be the best choice.

-PTS: 1 REF: 32 OBJ: 02-4 TOP: AACSB Reflective Thinking KEY: CB&E Model Strategy MSC: BLOOMS I Level III Application
+PTS: 1 REF: 23 OBJ: 02-4 TOP: AACSB Reflective Thinking KEY: CE &E Model Strategy MSC: BLOOM S Level III Application

-- 117. Refer to DeFeet International.
+- 121. Refer to DeFeet International.
 What kind of competitive advantage would you say DeFeet has?

 - a.
 Low cost

 - b.
 Niche

 - c.
 Product/service differentiation

 - d.
-Product Development
+Product development

 - e.
 Diversification

-A product/service differentiation competitive advantage exists when a firm provides something unique that is valuable to buyers beyond simply offering a low price.
-DeFeet has high-tech apparel for a variety of target groups and is not a low cost provider so answer C would be the best choice.
+A product/service differentiation competitive advantage exists when a firm provides something unique and valuable to buyers beyond simply offering a low price.
+DeFeet has high-tech apparel for a variety of target groups and is not a low-cost provider, so answer C would be the best choice.

-PTS: 1 REF: 35 OBJ: 02-6 TOP: AACSB Reflective Thinking MSC: BLOOMS Level III Application
+PTS: 1 REF: 25 OBJ: 02-6 TOP: AACSB Reflective Thinking KEY: CB&E Model l Strateg y MSC: BLOOMS Le vel III A Application

-118. Refer to DeFeet International.
+- 122. Refer to DeFeet International.
 What is DeFeet's most likely target market strategy?

 - a.
 Appeal to the entire market

 - b.
 Concentrate on one segment of the market

 - c.
 Appeal to multiple segments

 - d.
 Appeal to athletes

 - e.
 Appeal to the world

-DeFeet makes products for various target groups; cyclists, runners, hikers, athletic women & men, and corporate sponsors so their appeal would be to multiple segments.
+DeFeet makes products for various target groups-cyclists, runners, hikers, athletic women and men, and corporate sponsors-so their appeal would be to multiple segments.